A Nitrogen-rich AGN Powering a Large Ionizing Bubble at z=8.63: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for a careful reading of the manuscript and for providing constructive comments.
 The authors are grateful to Dan Coe, Martha Boyer, and Alison Vick for their support in planning the JWST program 4552.
 The authors are grateful to the CANUCS team for carefully planning and executing their observations.
 TM would like to thank Lee Armus for a useful discussion.
 Some/all of the data presented in this paper were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
 The specific observations analyzed can be accessed via \dataset[10.17909/wct2-ga49]{https://doi.org/10.17909/wct2-ga49}.
 We acknowledge support for this work under NASA grant 80NSSC22K1294.
 TM received support from NASA through the STScI grants HST-GO-17231 and JWST-GO-3990.
 CAM acknowledges support by the European Union ERC grant RISES (101163035), Carlsberg Foundation (CF22-1322), and VILLUM FONDEN (37459).
 Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 SS has received funding from the European Union’s Horizon 2022 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101105167 - FASTIDIoUS.

 { {\it Software:} Astropy \citep{astropy13,astropy18,astropy22}, gsf \citep{morishita19}, numpy \citep{numpy}, python-fsps \citep{foreman14}, JWST pipeline \citep{jwst}. }